GlebRed/Livewire-Search-Multiselect-Input/README.md

 }
 ```

-In this class, you must override the following methods to configure data sources.
+In this class, you must implement the following methods to configure data sources.
 For instance, here I'm getting data from my User model
 ```php
 public function updatedQuery()
 {